FAQs

 What happens in the first session and what can I expect from counseling?

 During your first session, your counselor will review your intake paperwork, review informed consent and disclosure, and discuss the counseling process and expectations.
 You will be able to talk about the reasons you are seeking counseling.
 You and your counselor together will develop a plan to resolve the issues that brought you to counseling.
-Many clients feel a sense of relief after the first session.
-Counseling can be hard work and sometimes clients feel distressed after the initial feelings of relief.
-This is expected as change is often times uncomfortable and distressing feelings are a normal part of change.
-You can expect to be respected, heard, and valued.

 Do you accept insurance?

 Please contact your insurance company to verify how your plan compensates you for counseling services.
+Visit our ‘Rates and Insurance’ page for help with asking the right questions.

 If for any reason your insurance company denies the claim for services, you maintain responsibility for full payment to Boise Counseling Center.